KevinMarquette/kevinmarquette.github.io/_posts/2017-12-17-Powershell-Introducing-PSGraphPlus.md

     Find-Module PSGraphPlus -Repository PSGallery | Install-Module

 I'll be continuing to add more commands to this module as I discover good things to graph.
-If you come up with a good idea that you feel should be include, let me know.
+If you come up with a good idea that you feel should be included, let me know.
 I would love to hear it.